Unpayable Interest: The Illusion of a Solvent Economy Loan Payoff Simulator

 Most people assume that if you borrow money and work hard, you can pay it back.
 But have you ever stopped to ask: Where does the money to pay the interest come from?

-👉 Let’s use a simple loan to demonstrate this fundamental flaw.
-If the banking system is truly fair and solvent, Bob should be able to pay off his debt.
+👉 Let’s use a simple loan to see where the money ends up and who is left short.
+If the system is healthy for borrowers, Bob should be able to finish repayment without refinancing.

 🚀 Let’s begin.